unpc2026/diaryasprogrammer/README.md

-## Prompts to Change/Modify/Adjust the Prompt
+## Prompts to Change, Modify, and Adjust the Prompt
 ```markdown
 - Modify and adjust this prompt without losing accuracy and discipline, while maintaining the same original purpose
 ```